 “Fortunately, somewhere in the middle of fourth grade, some students will outgrow the one-paragraph format.
 Their paragraphs become simply too long to be allowed.
 You’ll know that it’s time to move them to the five-paragraph essay.”

 Mr. Kalamata pointed to the organizer now displayed on the screen.
-“While many organizers do the trick for five paragraphs, this is my favorite.
-Kids use the same format that they employed for one-paragraph writing: opinion-reason-reason-reason-call to action.
+“While many organizers do the trick for teaching argumentative writing in five paragraphs, this is my favorite.
+Kids use the same format that they employed for one-paragraph persuasive writing: opinion-reason-reason-reason-call to action.
 Similar to the single paragraph essay, the introductory paragraph contains the opinion, or thesis, as well as the three reasons.
 After that, each reason gets its own personal paragraph.
 This allows proficient writers to expound on each.
 Then, at the end, the reasons are repeated again – in different words, of course – and the audience is called to action.”

 Several of the teachers nodded in understanding.
 “Wow,” said Mr. Grow, “I never knew that the structure was so clear.
 Now the leap from one to five paragraphs makes total sense to me.”

 Mr. Kalamata sighed.
 “We’re getting into some pretty sophisticated stuff for upper elementary writers now,” he said.
 “You can tuck this away for your truly precocious kiddos.
 When they’re done early – and their work already looks spectacular – it’s time to talk about transition sentences.
 When added to the end or beginning of a paragraph, they purposely link ideas from paragraph to paragraph.
-I’ve sent you a link to explore this topic more deeply.”
+I’ve sent you a link to explore transition sentences more deeply.”

 Some of the teachers looked at one another anxiously.
 The presenter was really pushing their limits.